keepaliveit-staging/staging.keepaliveit.co.uk/_pages/solutions/gdpr-compliance.markdown

 permalink: /solutions/gdpr-it-compliance
 classes:
   - solutions
 excerpt: "Are your I.T systems GDPR Compliant?
 GDPR came into practise on May 25th, 2018.
-Continue reading to learn more about GDPR I.T Compliance."
+Continue reading to learn more about GDPR I.T Compliance and how it could affect your business."

 header:
   overlay_image: /assets/images/gdpr.jpg